lee-hodg/fpghost.github.io/_posts/2020-11-17-covid-analysis.md

 ## Testing per thousand

 Case numbers are bound to increase the more tests that are done by a country.
 Let's check out countries by how many tests per thousand of the population have been carried out.
-Was President Trump correct to assert that the US leads to world in terms of Covid testing done?
+Was President Trump correct to assert that the US leads the world in terms of Covid testing done?

 Again we will filter out countries with populations less than 10M, and since the testing columns often have null data we need to be careful to select only rows with non-nulls for this column: